meholt/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model and is real-time representation of the HTML elements on a webpage.
+It is a language neutral API that is in a tree-like structure.

 2. What is an event?

+An event is any type of interactio a user has with a webpage.

 3. What is an event listener?

+An event listener is a method that takes two arguments: the first being the event to be listened for, and the callback that is to be fired when the event is triggered.
+There are a wide variety of events that can be listened for and to do so we use .addEventListener

 4. Why would we convert a NodeList into an Array?

+A NodeList is an array like object, so even though it has a 0-based index, looks like an array etc, in order to use array methods on a NodeList you would need to use .from to convert it into an array before using them.

 5. What is a component?

+A component are the different parts of code (HTML, CSS, JavaScript etc) that are brought together to be used and reused in a website or app.

 ### Git Set up